Mistborn: Allomancy

 In the Mistborn series, Allomancy is a predominantly genetic ability that allows a person to metabolize ("burn") metals, ingested by the Allomancer, for magical powers that can enhance physical and mental capacities.
 There are 16 metals that such Allomancers can use, with each metal granting a specific ability.
-In addition to these, there are two fictional metals, Atium and Lerasium that are the solid manifestation of the powers of Ruin and Preservation respectively.
+In addition to these, there are three fictional metals, Atium, Malatium and Lerasium, that are the solid manifestation of the powers of Ruin and Preservation respectively.
 A person who is only able to burn one of the Allomantic metals is known as a Misting.
 Anyone who is naturally capable of burning all of the metals is called a Mistborn.
 In the first trilogy, only Mistings and Mistborn existed, although in the second series, interbreeding caused a new phenomenon of people with one Allomantic and one Feruchemical ability, called Twinborn.

 Origins of Allomancy

 In The Well of Ascension and The Hero of Ages, it is revealed that Allomancy originates from the power of Preservation.
 There are three sources (or origins) of Allomantic abilities in the Mistborn world: